© 2025, Triana Coffee Co. All rights reserved. Made with ♥ in Nashville, Tennessee.

 Meet Russell Melvin

-Russell Melvin traveled the world for more than forty years in a non-coffee "day job."
-All the while, he searched out the finest restaurants, cafés, coffee shops--and green coffee beans.As a lifetime coffee hobbyist, he had a long-held dream of some day turning his attention to becoming an artisanal roaster of exceptional specialty coffee.
+Russell Melvin was blessed to have traveled the world for more than forty years in a very rewarding, non-coffee "day job."
+All the while, he searched out the finest restaurants, cafés, coffee shops--and green coffee beans.As a lifetime coffee connoisseur, he had a long-held dream of some day turning his attention to becoming an artisanal roaster of exceptional specialty coffee, and then using the profits to improve his community.
 When retirement loomed large, he started planning for the dream.
 That day came.
-Now he works everyday to perfect an art he patronized for a lifetime.
-(He also spends a fair amount of time driving around the United States taking pictures and searching for the best fly fishing spots!)Russell operates Triana Coffee as a social business, redirecting all profits to causes in the Nashville community which have meaning to him.
-Generally speaking, that includes environmental stewardship and high quality, practical education.Russell often says he "will never sell anything less than his very best effort."
-When you trade for Triana Coffee, you can be confident you're getting the very best coffees in the world, roasted with love, using his very best effort.Russell often shares his many blessings.
+Now he works everyday to perfect an art he patronized for a lifetime, and to advance causes important to him.
+(He also spends a fair amount of time taking pictures and searching for the best fly fishing spots!)Russell operates Triana Coffee as a social business, redirecting all profits to causes in the Nashville community which have great meaning to him--local environmental stewardship, educational leadership, and Christian Wilderness Missions for those recovering from life's many challenges.Russell often says he "will never sell anything less than his very best effort."
+When you trade for Triana Coffee, you can be confident you're getting the very best coffees in the world, roasted with love, using his very best effort.Russell is driven to share his many blessings.
 He has never met a stranger.
 Please, have a cup with him when your paths cross!
 Talk about coffee (or fly fishing), laugh, and become friends.

-Major Russell Melvin, United States Air Force
+Major Russell Melvin United States Air Force

 James 2